Foundation Models in Medical Imaging: A Review and Outlook: Background

 \subsubsection{Large-Scale Pre-Training}

 The purpose of large-scale encoders in foundation models is to extract meaningful patterns from large datasets and convert raw data into generalizable embeddings.
-These architectures can be broadly categorized based on the data type they handle.
-For textual data, foundation models typically utilize transformer-based architectures, which excel at processing sequences and capturing contextual relationships within text.
-For handling visual data, there is a choice between using \textit{Convolutional Neural Networks (CNNs)} or \textit{Vision Transformers (ViTs)}.
-These architectures will be discussed below.
+Depending on the data type, different architectures are used: transformer-based models are typically employed for textual data, while visual data are processed using either \textit{Convolutional Neural Networks (CNNs)} or \textit{Vision Transformers (ViTs)}.
+In this review, we focus on the latter two families, which form the backbone of vision-based foundation models.

 \paragraph{Convolutional Neural Networks}

 CNNs have been fundamental in computer vision and are known for their ability to extract hierarchical features from image data.
 They assume that nearby pixels are related (locality) and that different parts of an image are processed similarly (weight sharing).
 These inductive biases help CNNs learn effectively from limited training data, making them particularly efficient for tasks where local patterns, such as edges and textures, are crucial.
 ResNet \citep{resnet}, for example, is a popular choice for CNN-based foundation models due to its depth and residual connections, which help maintain the flow of information in deeper architectures.
 ConvNeXt \citep{liu2022convnet} is another modern adaptation of CNNs that incorporates some elements of transformer architectures to improve performance while retaining the beneficial inductive biases of CNNs.